FenixProtocol/nest-core/docs/integration/voting_escrow/VotingEscrow_DepositToAttachedNFT.md

 ## Example: Depositing Tokens to an Attached NFT

 Below is a simplified JavaScript example that demonstrates how to call the `depositToAttachedNFT` function from the `VotingEscrow` contract.
-It assumes that the user has already approved the Voting Escrow contract to spend FNX tokens on their behalf.
+It assumes that the user has already approved the Voting Escrow contract to spend NEST tokens on their behalf.

 ```javascript
 // Assuming the contract instance has been created and connected to a signer